Protect the environment while building the economy. Study at North Dakota's premier Energy University.

 - Credit hours:

 The Ph.D. program is offered through UND's Institute for Energy Studies (IES).
-This multidisciplinary institute is focused on training a generation of energy experts who will develop energy technologies that are economically competitive, reliable, sustainable and politically and environmentally acceptable.
+This multidisciplinary institute is focused on training a generation of energy experts.
+You will develop energy technologies that are economically competitive, reliable, sustainable and politically and environmentally acceptable.

 Faculty have relationships with a wide variety of industries, municipalities, consulting firms, government agencies and research-funding organizations.
 This provides opportunities for your own research and collaboration.